 Waiting for the New Year to plan will only eat into your implementation time.
 The holiday season allows for plenty of downtime, which is great for planning and structuring the year ahead.
 Good planning in the holiday season will mean you will be ready to start the New Year running, instead of learning how to crawl again.

 There is no better time to show your employees that you appreciate them than during the festive – season.
-Publicly recognise those employees who perform exemplary work during the holidays.
-This can lead to the desire to continue to exceed expectations and remain productive.
+Publically recognise those employees who perform exemplary work during the holidays.
+This can lead others to the desire to continue to exceed expectations and remain productive.

 Lastly, this is not the time to prove that you are capable of sucking the fun out of everything.
-Embrace the holiday spirit whenever you can.
+Embrace the holiday spirit whenever you can and acknowledge this ‘silly season’.
 Who knows, it might bring you closer to your team and allow you to learn more about each member.
 The more creative you get about keeping the mood upbeat, the better the chance that you’ll sail through this time of the year without incident or lack of productivity.
-By incorporating a few small changes in the holiday season, you’ll help reduce workplace stress and keep your employees productive until after New Year’s.
+By incorporating a few small changes in the holiday season, you’ll help reduce workplace stress and keep your employees productive until after New Year.